Instagram Model Pamela Alexandra Rocks Pink Thong Bikini In Steamy Picture, Showing Off Her Killer Curves

-Pamela Alexandra isn’t leaving much to the imagination of her Instagram followers, posting a series of steamy shots this week in which she showed off her killer curves in a pink thong bikini.
+Pamela Alexandra isn’t leaving much to the imagination as of late, pleasing her Instagram followers by posting a series of steamy shots this week.
+In these sizzling snaps, she showed off her killer curves in a pink thong bikini.

-The Instagram bombshell shared the Instagram pictures to the delight of her more than 2.1 million followers, getting some viral attention with tens of thousands of likes and inducing a bit of digital drooling from her fans.
+The Instagram bombshell shared the pictures to the delight of her more than 2.1 million followers, attracting tens of thousands of likes and inducing a bit of digital drooling from her fans.
 Many loved her fuller figure, excited that Instagram had given her a platform to share a look that others seemed to ignore.

 “Look at all the models playboy magazine missed,” one person commented.

-“You are just right!” another wrote.
+“You are just right!” another fan wrote.

-Alexander shared two different pictures, one a view from the front and another from behind, showing off the thong bikini.
-The model commented that she had promised the shots for her fans, and they seemed quite pleased with it.
+Alexandra shared two different pictures — one a view from the front, and another from behind — showing off the thong bikini.
+The model commented that she had promised the shots to her fans, and they seemed quite pleased with it.

-Pamela Alexander is no stranger to sharing racy snaps online, garnering an enormous following thanks largely to the revealing pictures she posts frequently.
-The American model has cracked the upper echelon of online models with her 2.1 million (and growing fast) follower base, and has used her page as a hub for her modeling activity.
-Alexander frequently shares sponsored posts with a number of fashion and swimwear companies, which can become quite lucrative, especially for those with a following as large as Alexander’s has become.
+Pamela Alexandra is no stranger to sharing racy snaps online, garnering an enormous following largely thanks to the revealing pictures she posts.
+The American model has cracked the upper echelon of online influencers, boasting a huge fan base, and has used her page as a hub for her modeling activity.
+Alexandra frequently shares sponsored posts with a number of fashion and swimwear companies, a practice which can become quite lucrative.

-The curvy model has taken a non-direct rise to the top, first bursting into the national scene in 2012 when she appeared in T.I.’s music video for the song “No Mediocre.”
-She has used that attention to steadily build her modeling stature, and gotten a bit of luck along the way.
-There was a surge in attention when she was miscorrectly identified as “Brittany Favre” in a photo and rumored to be the illegitimate daughter of football legend Brett Favre.
+The curvy model has taken an indirect rise to the top, first bursting onto the national scene in 2012, when she appeared in T.I.’s music video for “No Mediocre.”
+She has used that attention to steadily build her modeling stature, and has gotten a bit of luck along the way.
+There was a surge in attention when she was incorrectly identified as “Brittany Favre” in a photo, rumored to be the illegitimate daughter of football legend Brett Favre.

 As Bossip noted in a fact check, the rumor was far off the mark.